Wagner Moura: Personal life

-Moura's native language is Portuguese, and he also speaks English and Spanish fluently.
-Moura learned to speak Spanish while preparing for his portrayal of Pablo Escobar in Narcos.
-Moura had to gain over 18 kilograms (40 pounds) to play the role of Pablo Escobar; after production of the second season of Narcos, Moura decided to lose the weight through an all-vegan diet.

-Moura practices Transcendental Meditation, Muay Thai and Brazilian Jiu-Jitsu.
+Moura's native language is Portuguese, but he also speaks English and Spanish fluently.
+He did not speak Spanish prior to his casting as Pablo Escobar in Narcos, and spent several weeks in Medellín, Colombia learning the language to prepare for the role.
+He practices Transcendental Meditation, Muay Thai and Brazilian Jiu-Jitsu.
 In December 2023, Moura was promoted to brown belt in Brazilian Jiu-Jitsu by Rigan Machado.

-He has three sons with journalist and photographer Sandra Delgado, all born in Rio de Janeiro.
+Moura has three sons with journalist and photographer Sandra Delgado.
 Moura and Delgado met at university but only got involved after they graduated.
 At the time, he was moving to Rio and invited her to go with him.
 She accepted, despite the fact that they had only been dating for a short time.
 The couple has not formally married.
-The family has residences in Salvador, Los Angeles, and Rio de Janeiro, and the actor said that they live wherever the work is, having spent time in Colombia for Narcos and now mainly residing in Los Angeles.
-Despite this, he considers Bahia his real home.
+The family has residences in Salvador, Los Angeles, and Rio de Janeiro.

+Political views

+During Donald Trump's second term, Moura became a vocal critic of the administration's immigration enforcement policies, stating that he feared encounters with Immigration and Customs Enforcement (ICE) and describing the situation as a "war on immigrants."
+He has drawn parallels between the political climate in the United States under Trump and Brazil's experience under far-right President Jair Bolsonaro (2019–2023), arguing that his firsthand experience with authoritarianism in Brazil offers a warning for American democracy.